FabulatorK/silksong-patchwork/README.md

 **NOTE:** Patchwork supports all [Unity-supported audio formats.](https://docs.unity3d.com/Manual/AudioFiles-compatibility.html)

+## Cutscene Replacement Guide
+1. Find the internal name of the cutscene you want to replace.
+You can find a list of all available cutscenes [here.](https://github.com/Ashiepaws/silksong-patchwork/wiki/Cutscene-Names)
+2. Put your replacement video file in the `plugins/Ashiepaws-Patchwork/Videos` folder, naming it the same as the cutscene you want to replace.
+(For example: `Intro_Cinematic.mp4`)
+3. Your video file will now play instead of the cutscene!

+**NOTE:** Patchwork supports all [Unity-supported video formats.](https://docs.unity3d.com/Manual/VideoSources-FileCompatibility.html)

 ## Publishing Packs on Thunderstore

 Patchwork is structured in a way that lets creators publish their packs as plugins on Thunderstore!
 In order to be automatically installed correctly when players download them, make sure to follow the following structure with your plugins: